kvasszn/ree-save-editor/README.md

 ## Usage

 ### Save Editing
-It can finally support editing saves, in a GUI too.
+It can finally support editing saves for Monster Hunter Wilds, in a GUI too.
 Use this carefully, might potentially break things.

+**ALSO PLEASE MAKE BACKUPS BEFORE MESSING WITH THIS TOO MUCH.
+IF YOU FIND BUGS PLEASE REPORT THEM.**

 I will eventually add features for copying over save data from different saves or slots.
 I also plan on eventually adding support for more RE games, just takes a while to reverse capcom's save files.

-This requires knowing your Steam ID.
+Loading and editing requires knowing your Steam ID.

+Also minor note: the exe needs to see an `rszmhwilds_packed.json` from where it's run to work, so if you move the exe around, make sure to give it an rsz file.
+It can also be passed in through CLI.

 ```
 cargo build --bin mhtame-gui --release